JBallin/react-redux-reddit/README.md

 # React Redux Reddit

 ## Description
-Reddit clone that stores data in-memory using an [API](https://github.com/JBallin/g-api) provided by Galvanize (with some modifications).
+Reddit clone, built with React and Redux, that stores data in-memory using an [API](https://github.com/JBallin/g-api) provided by Galvanize (with some modifications).
 I was given the basic structure and seed data but otherwise built everything on my own.

 ## Screenshots
 ##### Filter by Title